Quick Answer

 | Pickup / Chassis Cab | 120 kg / 264 lbs | 375 kg / 827 lbs |

 Dynamic load is the number that matters.
 It's what the roof can handle while driving — when suspension movement, cornering forces, and road vibration are all acting on the load.
 The crossbar system itself counts toward this limit.
-A 20 lb rack system on a Wagon gives you ~310 lbs of remaining dynamic payload capacity.
+A 20 lb rack system on a Wagon gives you roughly 310 lbs of remaining dynamic payload capacity.
+Always verify the figures on your door sticker; INEOS has revised accessory fitment guidance over time.

 What to Look for in Grenadier Crossbars